 - Literacy and Reading Comprehension: Work on improving your client’s ability to read the words in the story and comprehend what they are reading.
 Another way to work on literacy is having your client draw a scene from the story and then have them write a sentence about it.

 - Emotions: George and the Man with the Yellow Hat have many emotions throughout each story.
 Both characters are often happy and then sometimes sad, scared, confused and regretful.
 Describe these emotions and begin a discussion about them.

 - Narratives: use a story map such as this one with the story.
 This story map was created by Layers of Learning.
 There are many other story maps available, but I liked this one….

-Rebecca Eisenberg, MS, CCC-SLP, is a speech-language pathologist, author, instructor, and parent of two young children, who began her website www.gravitybread.com to create a resource for parents to help make mealtime an enriched learning experience .
-She discusses the benefits of reading to young children during mealtime, shares recipes with language tips and carryover activities, reviews children’s books for typical children and those with special needs as well as educational apps.
-She has worked for many years with both children and adults with developmental disabilities in a variety of settings including schools, day habilitation programs, home care and clinics.
-She can be reached at email@example.com, or you can follow her on Facebook; on Twitter; or on Pinterest.
+Rebecca Eisenberg, MS, CCC-SLP, is a speech-language pathologist, author, instructor, and parent of two young children, who began her website www.gravitybread.com to create a resource for parents to help make mealtime an enriched learning experience.
+She has worked for many years with children and adults with developmental disabilities in a variety of settings including schools, day habilitation programs, home care, and clinics.
+Reach her at email@example.com or follow her on Facebook; on Twitter; or on Pinterest.